3eIlla/printf/README.md

 15. *
 \#advanced
-ll the above options work well together.
+All the above options work well together.

-*hTE end*
+*THE end*